Announcing speakers and sessions¶

-First off, we’re delighted to announce that we’ve finalized our speakers for the event!
-Every year talk selection gets more and more difficult as we get a larger, stronger batch of submissions.
+We’re delighted to announce that we’ve finalized our speakers for the event, and have updated t-shirts on sale.
 Thank you so much to everyone who took the time to send us a pitch – we literally wouldn’t have an event without you!

 Full speaker line-up¶